alr-internship/self-supervised-depth-denoising/README.md

 TODOs
 =====

-- [X] dataset calibration Calibrated dataset by map to 3D, apply homogeneous transformation, map to 2D.
+- [X] dataset calibration

+    Calibrated dataset by map to 3D, apply homogeneous transformation, map to 2D.
 Crop then to overlapping image region.
 This process also introduces NaN values!

-- [X] notebook to visualize inference of trained models Added new notebook that loads a given model and inferes a given dataset.
+- [X] notebook to visualize inference of trained models.

+    Added new notebook that
+    loads a given model and inferes a given dataset.
 The results get visualized

-- [X] remove NaNs from RGB and depth images All NaN values get replaced with 0
+- [X] remove NaNs from RGB and depth images

+    All NaN values get replaced with 0
     Idea: Add mask to tell net where mask values are located Problem: Mask only for rs nans or also for zv nans? -> Only for rs nans, as zv NaNs aren't avaliable for test time Loss: The networks loss function sums up pixel loss, counting only the ones where no NaN is present in the data

-- [X] normalize dataset RGB data will be normalized to [0, 1], Depth data will not be normalized
+- [X] normalize dataset

+    RGB data will be normalized to [0, 1], Depth data will not be normalized

-- [X] mask data Methods: - Plane segmentation Problem: rs plane is not even enough, parts of object get segmented as plane - Region Growing Problem: hard to pick correct hyperparameters and thresholds (like color and adjance distance) - **Mask-RCNN trained on YCB Video Dataset**
+- [X] mask data Methods:

+   - Plane segmentation Problem: rs plane is not even enough, parts of object get segmented as plane
+   - Region Growing Problem: hard to pick correct hyperparameters and thresholds (like color and adjance distance)
+   - **Mask-RCNN trained on YCB Video Dataset**

-- [X] apply augmentation to dataset Applies augmentation to dataset, when the enable_augmentation flag is active.
+- [X] apply augmentation to dataset

+    Applies augmentation to dataset, when the
+    enable_augmentation flag is active.
 Augmentations are chosen randomly from a set of common ones.
-Package used is imgaug
+Package used is imgaug.
+    Update: Augmentation might generate invalid results, as RGBD datasets cant be resized/translated (otherwise point cloud invalid)

 - [ ] Net can output negative values
-- [ ] update net dtypes Currently float is chosen for all input channels, it would make sense to make atleast the mask uint
+- [ ] update net dtypes

+    Currently float is chosen for all input channels, it would make sense to make atleast the mask uint

 - [X] train mask rcnn on new dataset (separate test set)
 - [X] evaluate mask rcnn on ycb with separate test set
-- [X] JSON for test,train,val set separation DatasetInterface should be able to work with that
+- [X] JSON for test,train,val set separation.
+DatasetInterface should be able to work with that
 - [X] add eval code for UNet
 - [ ] train and evaluate UNet on All nets should have augmentation deactivated
     - [ ] calibrated, not cropped
     - [ ] calibrated, cropped
     - [ ] masked, not cropped
-    - [ ] masked, cropped
+    - [X] masked, cropped: Results are not good.
+Cropping/Resizing introduces weird points
-- [X] augmented dataset contains 0 for NaNs outside of region
+- [X] FIX: augmented dataset contains 0 for NaNs outside of region

+    Dataset now contains NaNs instead of 0s outside of region

 - [X] depth values may be in meter instead of millimeter

+    Open3D transform depth values per default in meter!
+Data Processing fixed.

 - [ ] somehow normalize depth input (currently in millimeters?!)
     - Tried to normalize depth images D with (D - mean(D)) / std(D) channel wise.
         The model then outputs NaNs only.